MichalJef/wallpaper-mountains-clock/README.md

 > 2. Go to line `110`
 > 3. Change to `cs`; `en` or `de` (as shown on line `109`)
 > 4. Save and reload!
+> - HTML is in Czech, don't be scared by notes!

 > [!NOTE]
 > ### Available on Steam for Wallpaper Engine